nicolasparada/blog/content/posts/go-messenger-dev-login.md

 ```

 First it checks we are on localhost or it responds with `404 Not Found`.
 It decodes the body skipping validation since this is just for development.
 Then it queries to the database for a user with the given username, if none is found, it returns with `404 Not Found`.
-Then it issues a new JSON web token.
+Then it issues a new JSON web token using the user ID as Subject.

 ```go
 func issueToken(subject string, exp time.Time) (string, error) {